-With the day’s light rapidly fading we agreed to take a shot at the parking lot at the ancient ruins of AcroCorinth.
-It was a pretty steep but scenic drive up the mountain to the parking lot (Coordinates: N37.889312 E22.868258) and yet again we found that we had the spot to ourselves.
+With the day’s light rapidly fading we decided to take a shot at the parking lot at the ancient ruins of Acrocorinth.
+It was a pretty steep but scenic drive up the mountain and yet again we found that we had a spot to ourselves.

-We parked to watch the setting sun over the nearby mountains and then with the remaining light, took a brisk walk around the acropolis.
-The wind chill had temperatures plummeting, so we retreated to the warm confines of the campervan.
+We arrived just in time to watch the sun setting majestically over the surrounding mountains.
+With the remaining light, we took a brisk walk around the Acropolis.
+The wind chill had temperatures plummeting though, so it wasn’t long before we retreated back to the warm confines of the van.

-The next morning, we fired up the GPS Navigator with a plan to take a look at the Corinth Canal.
-It was only a short 20 minute drive to the Isthmus Bridge (avoiding the toll road to Athens) and we parked up at a vacant area right by the canal (Coordinates N37.925697, E22.995456) but still with close access to the toll road to Athens.
+The next morning, headed off to take a look at the Corinth Canal.
+It was only a short 20-minute drive to the Isthmus Bridge (avoiding the toll road to Athens) and we parked up at a vacant area right by the canal.

 As the canal is quite narrow, you have to get close to get a good look.
-Wow, it was impressive.
-Now be warned, there are no fall barriers in place so be mighty careful.
-With 21 metres width at canal base and steep canal walls rising at an acute 80 degree angle – it was quite a feat of engineering for its length of 6.4 kilometres.
+However, be warned, there are no fall barriers in place so be mighty careful.
+With 21 metres width at the canal base and steep canal walls rising at an acute 80-degree angle – it was quite a feat of engineering for its length of 6.4 kilometres.
 A fall from our viewpoint would have amounted to a drop of about 90 metres!
-Yep, definitely something to be avoided.
+Yep, definitely, something to be avoided.

-Also worthy of a mention is the Isthmus Bridge which is right by here (coordinates N37.927167 E22.994921) and crosses the canal at approximately the half way point.
-Great views up and down the canal from here!
-The bridge was adorned with tissues and plastic bags tied on the cross members of the bridge railings.
-We didn’t know the reason behind this but it certainly didn’t detract from the views.
+Also worthy of a mention is the Isthmus Bridge which crosses the canal at about the halfway point.
+You get great views up and down the canal from here.
+When we were there the bridge was adorned with tissues and plastic bags tied on the cross members of the bridge railings.
+We couldn’t find out the reason behind this, but it certainly didn’t detract from the views.

-Negotiating traffic on a weekend in Athens wasn’t a problem and we found our stopover in Piraeus at a car park which was also designated for campervans (Coordinates: N37.94759 E23.64595).
-At a cost of 13 Euros per 24 hours stay, it was definitely a bargain – and although the outlook wasn’t one of our prettiest, there was absolutely no issue with security or safety.
-From the car park to the closest subway was a 5 minute walk and from there a 30 minute subway ride (with a change in between) to the Acropolis.
+Negotiating traffic on a weekend in Athens wasn’t a problem and we found our stopover in Piraeus at a car park which was also designated for campervans.
+At a cost of 13 Euros per 24 hours stay, it was definitely a bargain – and, although the outlook wasn’t one of our prettiest, there was absolutely no issue with security or safety.
+From the car park to the closest subway was a 5-minute walk and from there a 30-minute subway ride (with a change in between) to the Acropolis.
 The subway cost per person, one way was just a few euros – perfect!

 Hello Athens… so what’s next?

-Well of course a visit to the Parthenon and nearby ruins is a must.
+What to visit in Athens?
+Well, of course, a visit to the Parthenon and nearby ruins is a must.
 Not only are the ruins impressive but the view from the Parthenon over Athens is unbeatable.

 The Evzones form the Presidential Guard and are famed for their ability to stand motionless.
-They work in pairs to perfect the co-ordination of their movements which is done at slow speed to protect their blood circulation after standing motionless for 60 minutes.
-Actually, these pairs team up for the life of their military career!
-Their uniform is a traditional representation of the mountain guerrillas who resisted the 400 year Turkish occupation.
+At the changing of the guards, they work in pairs to perfect the coordination of their movements, which is done at slow speed to protect their blood circulation after standing motionless for 60 minutes.
+Actually, these pairs team up for the life of their military career.
+Their uniform is a traditional representation of the mountain guerrillas who resisted the 400-year Turkish occupation.

-We watched the changing of the guard from start to finish which took approximately 30 minutes.
+We watched the changing of the guard from start to finish which took about 30 minutes.
 No doubt about it – it was a great demonstration of training, focus and balance!

 Athens has the wondrous combination of both the old and new.
 It is steeped in ancient history whilst offering the modern conveniences of a vibrant city!

-For our next stop we have to say bye to our campervan for a few days and fly to the famed island of Santorini, Greece.
+For our next stop, we had to say goodbye to our campervan for a few days as we flew to the famed island of Santorini, Greece.